anukah/leetcode-solutions/README.md

 }
 ```

-The funny thing is Java has a inbuilt method which would do exactly what we expect,  so our code would simply be,
+The funny thing is Java has a inbuilt method which would do exactly what we need,  so our code would simply be,

 ```
 public static int strStr(String haystack, String needle) {